TikTok Vs YouTube: Which Platform is Right for Your Short-Form Video?

 TikTok has come a long way since its 2020 lockdown boom, when viral dances took over the internet.
 Turning everyday people into viral sensations and launching countless trends, its algorithm can put the right content in front of the right people quickly.

 But with great power comes great scrutiny.
 TikTok has faced backlash over data privacy concerns.
-On January 18, the U.S. government briefly blocked the app for 12 hours!
+On January 18 2025, the U.S. government briefly blocked the app for 12 hours!
 This pause lasted until Donald Trump’s inauguration, when an executive order was signed.
 The order granted TikTok an additional 75 days to finalise a deal or sell.

-Whilst the outcome remains uncertain, this is a wake-up call for brands relying heavily on TikTok.
-Can it remain the “authentic” and trusted platform it claims to be?
 And what happens if it’s no longer accessible in key markets like the U.S?
-The demand for short-form video won’t disappear - in fact every social media platform from LinkedIn to Snapchat and Instagram has jumped on the short-form video hype…
+The demand for short-form video won’t disappear.
+85% of 16-24 year olds watch short-form content weekly and every social media platform from LinkedIn to Snapchat and Instagram has jumped on the short-form video hype…

 YouTube: The Long-Term Bet